 The lives of many Tennessee walking horses are filled with fear and pain.
 Unscrupulous trainers intentionally inflict pain on a horse's legs and hooves to force the horse to perform an exaggerated, high-stepping gait known as the "Big Lick" that is rewarded in some show rings.
 They use a variety of gruesome techniques, including caustic chemicals that burn the horse's flesh, chains and heavy, stacked horseshoes to accomplish this artificial gait.

 No horse should be made to suffer for a blue ribbon—it is time that this cruelty, which is known as "soring," is stopped for good.
-The Prevent All Soring Tactics (PAST) Act would amend the Horse Protection Act to end the failed system of industry self-policing, ban the use of devices associated with soring, strengthen penalties and make other reforms necessary to finally end this torture.
+The Prevent All Soring Tactics (PAST) Act, S. 1007/H.R.
+693, would amend the Horse Protection Act to end the failed system of industry self-policing, ban the use of devices integral to soring, strengthen penalties and make other reforms necessary to finally end this torture.

 Calling is so important; please do not skip this crucial step.
 After making your call, please use the form below to send a follow-up message.
 Be sure to edit your message so it stands out.